tsatria03/CookyCraze/docks/readme.txt

 You must have at least one positive and one negative event checked before you can flip.
 This lets you curate your own risk pool, opting into only the events you are comfortable with, or leaving everything checked to get the full range of outcomes.

+A Flipper History box appears below the flip button and keeps a running log of your last 50 flips.
+Each entry shows the flip number, which side the cooky landed on, the event that was selected, and whether the outcome was positive or negative.
+The history persists across sessions and resets when starting a new game.

 Slot machine.
 Unlocked at rank 30.
 Spin the reels and match symbols to win multiples of your bet.